watertap-org/watertap-renrtl/src/watertap_contrib/rENRTL/examples/flowsheets/mvc_with_refined_enrtl/how_to_setup_multielectrolytes_refined_enrtl.rst

 1. Hydration numbers are treated as ion-specific parameters, and their values are adjusted in the refined electrolyte NRTL model.
 They are referred to as hydration indices and are allowed to take both negative and positive vales in order to describe the structure of water in the local neighborhood.

-2. The binary interaction parameters for the electrolyte-water specific pairs are taken from the refined electrolyte NRTL model, while electrolyte-electrolyte specific interaction parameters are fitted using the multielectrolyte refined eNRTL method.
+2. The binary interaction parameters for the electrolyte-water specific pairs are taken from the refined electrolyte NRTL model, while electrolyte-electrolyte specific interaction parameters are fitted using the multielectrolyte r-eNRTL method.

 3. The activity coefficients of the hydrated solution are converted to the experimentalist's level molal activity coefficients of the unhydrated solution while keeping the total Gibbs free energy of the solution constant.

-4. The model uses unsymmetrical reference state
+4. The model uses unsymmetrical reference state.

 5. The average distance of closest approach of the ions is calculated by taking a weighted average of the distance of closest approach of all the ion pairs.